junahmkh/GNN-Anomaly-Prediction-Dashboard/README.md

 http://localhost:<port>
 ```

-> 🔍 Check the `docker-compose.yml` file for the exact frontend port mapping.
+> 🔍 Check the `docker-compose.yml` file for the exact host port mapping of each service (e.g., frontend) and update accordingly to avoid any conflict with existing services.

 ---